domZippilli/gcsfast/README.md

 Commands:
-  download       Download a GCS object as fast as possible. download2      Download a stream of GCS objects as fast as possible. stream-upload  Stream data of an arbitrary length into an object in GCS.
+  download       Download a GCS object as fast as possible. download-many  Download a stream of GCS objects as fast as possible. upload-stream  Stream data of an arbitrary length into an object in GCS.
 ```

 See `--help` on each command for more info.